Ijoaux/discordybot.py/README.md

 This Discord Bot is possess some commands such as:
--comparing images
+/n-comparing images
--memes
+/n-memes
--generating random duck images
+/n-generating random duck images
 -